-You'll be expected to show commercial awareness from the start of the application process by demonstrating a thorough knowledge of the firm you're applying to.
+You'll be expected to show commercial awareness during the application process by demonstrating a thorough knowledge of the firm you're applying to.
 It's also likely that you'll be tested during an assessment day.
 You may be asked questions such as: